idris-lang/Idris-dev/docs/tutorial/index.rst

 The Idris Tutorial
 ##################

 This is the Idris Tutorial.
-It will teach you about programming in the Idris Language.
+It provides a brief introduction to programming in the Idris Language.
+It covers the core language features, and assumes some familiarity with an existing functional programming language such as Haskell or OCaml.

 .. note::
    The documentation for Idris has been published under the Creative